mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 - Use `gpcopy` to migrate data from the source Greenplum cluster on EL 7 to the destination Greenplum cluster on EL 8.
 - Remove the source Greenplum cluster from the EL 7 systems.

-The advantages of this method are optimized performance, any migration issues do not impact the source cluster, and that it does not require table locks.
+The advantages of this method are optimized performance, migration issues not impacting the source cluster, and that it does not require table locks.
 The disadvantage of this method is that it requires two separate Greenplum clusters during the migration.

 ### <a id="gpbackup"></a>Greenplum Backup and Restore